SignPresenter/SignPresenterSupport/topics/departments.md

 15. **Return to the new department**
 - Now that all messages you’d like to share with all departments are set return to the new department page.
 Please note: The new user will not be able to see the shared playlist under the Step 2: Playlist screen as the new user is restricted from making any changes.
-- To get to the shared messages, the new user will need to select Step 1: Messages, select the screen that was just created and select Both from the dropdown list under Mode.
+- one way to get to the shared messages is, the new user will need to select Step 3: Screens, select the screen that was just created and select Both from the dropdown list under Mode.
 - Now the user is able to add a playlist to their screen by clicking the Add button and selecting the shared playlist and select save.

 16. **The new department can schedule a playlist**